 - Patience!
 More patience and then some more.
 Most of us are so used to instant gratification.
 A new haircut, even non-surgical treatments such as injectables can give you an instant improvement with no downtime.
 But all surgery involves some downtime, with some procedures requiring many weeks, even months of recovery (along with visible improvements over time).

 - Exercise – preferably outside.
 Follow your doctors advise on this one, but if you can gently exercise, you should and preferably outside.
 It’s amazing what a gentle walk in nature can do for your body and your spirits.

 - Eat well.
 A well-balanced diet full of all the vitamins and minerals you need for your body will also be great for your mind as well.

 - Focus on the positive.
 You undertook the surgery for some reason – so focus on that.
 It may be a while until you can enjoy the full benefits of the surgery you had – but you are on the road to recovery – and closer to that day when you know it was all worthwhile.

 - Ask for support.
 Talk to your friends or your family about how you are feeling.
 If you think you need cheering up – ask them.
 Most people love to feel needed, especially if someone they love is feeling down, so don’t be afraid to speak up and tell them how you’re feeling.

-- Consult your doctor if you are persistently feeling down.
+- Consult your doctor if you are persistently feeling down or having the post-OP blue.
 This is important.
 If you are feeling down and unlike your normal self for more than a couple of weeks, seek help from your doctor.
 Even if it is only to be able to talk about how you are feeling and to make sure that you haven’t tipped into depression, it’s worth taking your mental health seriously.

 For more tips on recovery visit the Sydney Cosmetic Sanctuary at: